dsfiquen/SkillsNetwork/README.md

 # SkillsNetwork
-This is a training repository
+This is a training repository to understand Github interface and some of the basic commands.